bebound/hugo_blog/content/post/using-ddqn-to-play-flappy-bird.md

 {{< figure src="/images/ddqn_cartpole_fluctuate.png" width="400" >}}

 After doing some research on the cartpole DNQ code, I managed to made a model to play the flappy bird.
 Here are the changes from the original cartpole code.
-Most of the technology can be found in this papers: [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602)
+Most of the technology can be found in these two papers: [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) and [Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298).

+Here is the model architecture:

+{{< figure src="/images/ddqn_model.png" width="600" >}}

 1. Dueling DQN